Lit-IFRN/Br-Agro-Docs/docs/collector-farm.md

 ---
-id: doc2
+id: collector-farm
-title: document number 2
+title: Collector Farm
-sidebar_label: Doc 2 - EN
+sidebar_label: Farm
 ---

 This is a link to [another document.](doc3.md)